Book Launch: August 12, 2026

 Maret Jaks is a fearless independent author, speaker, and cultural critic whose work stands out for its intellectual honesty and refusal to self-censor in an era of enforced conformity.
 With an Estonian refugee mother who escaped Soviet communism, Maret grew up with an instinctive understanding of how quickly freedom can be lost to ideology and centralized power.
 This heritage deeply informs her writing, giving her a unique perspective on contemporary threats to Western liberty, cohesion, and truth.

 But she’s not all about politics.
+She built her tech business while jointly raising her family with her ex-husband (also in tech).
 A firm believer in working directly with people who need help, she once fostered four teenage girls, served as an advocate for women in prison, and volunteered with elderly residents in care homes.
 These chapters of her life, along with her deep love of nature and the environment (without being a climate catastrophist) reinforce her conviction that each of us should live like it matters, because it does.